You’ll see Mother Nature at her very best in New England in the USA’s north-eastern corner.

 Mount Washington in New Hampshire is the highest peak in the north-east and boasts the record for the highest wind speed ever recorded on the planet.
 On a clear day, the 360-degree views from the peak reach as far as the Atlantic Ocean.
-The 8 miles of hairpin bends and switchback corners make for an exhilarating drive to the top.
+The 13 kilometres of hairpin bends and switchback corners make for an exhilarating drive to the top.
 Alternatively, ride the world’s first mountain-climbing cog train (established in 1869), which departs from Bretton Woods.

 Mount Katahdin is the highest peak in Maine, the northern end of the Appalachian Trail and the centre of Baxter State Park.
 This pristine wilderness area offers rock-climbing, hiking and mountaineering — all a mile above sea-level.
 Arcadia National Park on Mount Desert Island in Maine is a must-do, with looping trails, secret beaches, spectacular scenery and wildlife.
 The park’s Cadillac Mountain is the highest point on the North Atlantic coast.